benjamin-hodgson/Contexts/README.md

 Example
 -------
 Here's an example of a test case that the authors of [Requests](https://github.com/kennethreitz/requests) might have written, if they were using Contexts.
+See the Guide below for details.

 ```python
 import requests